ntk148v/awesome-stars/README.md

 - [presentations](https://github.com/zaneb/presentations) - Source for various presentations (one per branch)
 - [osic-clouds](https://github.com/osic/osic-clouds) - Docs and more about each of the clouds.
 - [docker-systemd](https://github.com/solita/docker-systemd) - systemd-enabled versions of Docker base images
-- [fisher](https://github.com/jorgebucaran/fisher) - A plugin manager for fish—the friendly interactive shell.
+- [fisher](https://github.com/jorgebucaran/fisher) - A plugin manager for Fish—the friendly interactive shell.
 - [oh-my-fish](https://github.com/oh-my-fish/oh-my-fish) - The Fish Shell Framework
 - [fish-shell](https://github.com/fish-shell/fish-shell) - The user-friendly command line shell.
 - [minideb](https://github.com/bitnami/minideb) - A small image based on Debian designed for use in containers